Importing a car

 UV Maps will be visible in the UV Mapper.
 In the bottom of the UV mapper, all material(s) assigned to that object are listed and can be selected for editing.

-Vertex paint is used for different features depending on the material.
-For most materials vertex paint is used for the following things:
+Vertex paint is used for different purposes depending on the material.
+For most materials vertex paint is used for the following:

 Red: Ambient Occlusion

 Imitates ambient occlusion by darkening specific vertices.
 R 255 is the default color, 0 darkens it a lot.
 It is rarely used for default cars but can be useful for modded vehicles.